Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 The data described in the British Medical Journal is interesting, but scientists are cautious about their interpretation of the data.
 They say that infected people could remain asymptomatic for the rest of their lives.
 On the other hand, the prions could be in their incubation period and the infected people could eventually develop a prion disease.
 Not enough is known about prion biology to predict the outcome of the infection.

-It may be that the effects of prions in our bodies are more widespread and common than we realize.
+The effects of prions in our bodies may be more widespread and common than we realize.
 We certainly don't understand the biology of the particles very well yet.
 For example, a few experimental drugs have been created that slow prion replication in the lab.
 A 2013 report described the apparent development of drug resistance in prions.
 Drug resistance normally develops in cells with nucleic acid, such as bacterial cells.
-The puzzle of how it could develop in protein molecules is one of the many aspects of prions that needs to be explained.
+The puzzle of how it could develop in proteins is one of the many aspects of prions that needs to be explained.
 There is still a great deal to learn about these mysterious particles and their role in health and disease.

 Questions & Answers